Which are the best restaurants in Jerusalem?

 OPEN ON SHABBAT!

-By far my favorite restaurant in town, I always make it a point to go at least once every time I visit Jerusalem.
-Indeed, there is no doubt that Adom is one of the best restaurants in Jerusalem.
-It’s quite a spacious place, very classy and with modern interior decor.
-The menu is mostly fusion European style – you will find dishes that range from shrimp risotto to chicken cordon blue and gnocchi.
+By far my favorite restaurant in town, this spacious restaurant is very classy and with modern interior decor.
+The menu is mostly fusion European style, with dishes that range from shrimp risotto to chicken cordon blue and gnocchi.
 But keep in mind that the menu changes regularly – and seasonally.
-There are regular daily specials – often steak.
+There are daily specials – often steak.
 Desserts are to die for!

 The cocktail and wine list is extensive, and organized by price – just in case you don’t want to break the bank.
 Vegetarian and vegan options are available.